Everything Apple announced at its 2019 iPhone event

 Apple TV+

-Apple had previously announced its subscription TV and movie service, which it calls Apple TV+, but until yesterday’s event we didn’t know much of the details in relation to pricing and availability.
+Apple had previously announced its subscription TV and movie service, which it calls Apple TV+, but until yesterday’s event we didn’t know have many details with regard to pricing and availability.

-Apple TV+, which will feature ad-free original content from big-names such as Steven Spielberg, Ron Howard, Sofia Coppola, Reese Witherspoon, and J.J.
+Apple TV+, which will feature ad-free original content from such big names as Steven Spielberg, Ron Howard, Sofia Coppola, Reese Witherspoon, and J.J.
 Abrams, will cost $4.99 per month when it launches globally on November 1.
-Those who buy a new Apple device this year will receive a year’s free access to the service.
+Anyone who buys a new Apple device this year will receive a year’s free access to the service.

 Apple Arcade

-Apple announced its Apple Arcade subscription gaming service back in March, but it wasn’t until yesterday’s event that we had the details on how much this would cost and when it would be available.
+Apple announced its Apple Arcade subscription gaming service back in March, but it wasn’t until yesterday’s event that we learned how much it would cost and when it would be available.

-We now know that Apple Arcade will launch in 150 markets on September 19 for $4.99 per month, and will allow families of up to six people to play ad-free games on iPhone, iPad, Mac, and Apple TV offline.
+We now know that Apple Arcade will launch in 150 markets on September 19 for $4.99 per month and will allow up to six family members to play ad-free games on iPhone, iPad, Mac, and Apple TV offline.

-A bunch of Apple Arcade games were announced and demoed at Apple’s event yesterday, including Rayman, Pac-Man, and Steven Universe games.
+A bunch of Apple Arcade games were also announced and demoed at Apple’s event yesterday, including Rayman, Pac-Man, and Steven Universe games.

 Other news